Last updated: October 2

 - King County Eastrail: More information on project webpage.

 - King County Coal Creek Sewer Upgrade Project: King County Wastewater Treatment Division is upgrading its regional sewer line that serves Bellevue and Newcastle.
-More information on project website.
+Community members can find more information on the project website or by signing up for King County's project updates.
+For questions, contact the project team at CoalCreekProject@kingcounty.gov,

 - King County North Mercer Island/Enatai Sewer Upgrade Project: Crews will locate utilities in north Mercer Island and southwest Bellevue to prepare for major construction activities from spring 2022 and extend until 2025.
 Sign up for Enatai project area email and text updates from King County on project webpage.